ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_review.md

             - All of the above.
         correct_answer: 4
         explanation: >
-            Streamline shows you CPU and GPU activity (and a lot more counters!), and if Custom Activity Maps are used, you can see when your Neural Network and other parts of your application are running.
+            Streamline shows you CPU and GPU activity (and a lot more counters!) and if Custom Activity Maps are used, you can see when your Neural Network and other parts of your application are running.

     - questions:
         question: >